 Rabbits are becoming increasingly popular pets across the UK.
-It is now estimated that 900,000 are kept as pets in gardens up and down the country.
+It is now estimated in early 2024, that 1.5 million are kept as pets in gardens up and down the country.
 This comes as no surprise as they are cute, intelligent, inquisitive playful animals, which can bring endless joy.
 Rabbits come in a range of breeds and sizes, and typically live between 8-12 years when cared for correctly.

 Rabbits are extremely active animals and need plenty of space to run, stretch, play and hide.
 The minimum hutch/house requirement is 6′ by 2′ (180cm by 60cm).
 Your rabbit must be able to do 3 full hops and stand up on their back legs.
 They also require access to a run for around 6-10 hours per day, which needs to be at least 3m long by 2m wide.
 Rabbits need plenty of places to hide as they are prey animals, which means they naturally become startled easily.

 Don’t be fooled by their timed nature, they are extremely playful.
 Plenty of toys, things to climb on and chew material is essential to keeping them occupied.
 Rabbits require a specific diet which consists mainly of hay and water which must be provided fresh on a daily basis.

 When hay becomes soiled, your rabbit cannot eat it.
 This can lead to gastro-issues as hay is essential to your rabbit’s digestion.
 They also require nuggets, which provide all other nutritional needs, along with a small amount of fresh greens and the occasional treat.